 An understanding of the very nature of a media pitch will guide your pitching efforts in the right direction.

-A media pitch is essentially a letter you send to relevant media contacts and publications (journalists, reporters, editors across digital or print media outlets).
-This letter should only include the most important details that can grab their attention:
+A media pitch is essentially an email you send to relevant media contacts and publications (journalists, reporters, editors across digital or print media outlets) so that they decide to cover it.
+This pitch letter should only include the most important details that can grab their attention:

 - The lead: an enticing hook that shows why your story is newsworthy and deserves media coverage.